Generic Name: loratadine (lor AT a deen)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not take Claritin Reditab if you are allergic to Claritin Reditab or to desthis medicine (Clarinex).

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially:

 This medicine is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Loratadine can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Some forms of Claritin Reditab may contain phenylalanine.
-Talk to your doctor before taking this medicine if you have phenylketonuria (PKU).
+Some forms of loratadine may contain phenylalanine.
+Talk to your doctor before taking Claritin Reditab if you have phenylketonuria (PKU).

 Do not give this medicine to a child younger than 6 years old without the advice of a doctor.